FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 [@delmontLinkingPangenomesMetagenomes2018] indeed reported presence of *P. marinus* MED4-like genomes at depths ranging from 5 m to 90 m, representing high to low blue light levels, in the Pacific South East Ocean.
-Delmont and Eren [@delmontLinkingPangenomesMetagenomes2018] did not analyze data from depths beyond the subsurface chlorophyll maximum layer, nor did they report[O~2~] at depth.
 Our growth findings are consistent with Fig \@ref(fig:CladeProchloroPhotosynthDepthO2) showing PSII proteins annotated as MED4, clade HLI, at depths up to 200 meters, with O~2~ of \~15 µM.

-*Prochlorococcus marinus* SS120, a LLII/III clade representative, showed an interactive inhibition of growth by oxygen and cumulative diel PUR, with a higher tolerance for higher cumulative diel PUR under 25 µM O~2~, compared to 250 µM O~2~ (Fig \@ref(fig:PhotoperiodPurFitsPlots)).
+*Prochlorococcus marinus* SS120, a clade LLII/III representative, showed an interactive inhibition of growth by oxygen and cumulative diel PUR, with a higher tolerance for higher cumulative diel PUR under 25 µM O~2~, compared to 250 µM O~2~ (Fig \@ref(fig:PhotoperiodPurFitsPlots)).
 Thus, SS120 can exploit higher PAR environments, within OMZ.
 SS120 is likely excluded from the combination of higher [O~2~] and higher PAR by genomic limitations on capacity for DNA repair (Fig \@ref(fig:DNARepairFig)), and possibly by limited capacity for synthesis of reactive oxygen quenchers (Fig \@ref(fig:ProchlorococcusEnzymeKms)).
-Our growth results are supported by Lavin *et al*. [@lavinNovelLineagesProchlorococcus2010] who found evidence of LLII/III and LLIV ecotypes, using terminal restriction fragment length polymorphism analyses, at depths above 40 m, where light levels are higher, within OMZ, and by Fig \@ref(fig:CladeProchloroPhotosynthDepthO2) showing PSII protein subunits annotated as derived from SS120 at all depths ranging from 20 to 200 m and all [O~2~] in an OMZ of the tropical North Pacific Ocean.
+Our growth results are supported by Lavin *et al*. [@lavinNovelLineagesProchlorococcus2010] who found evidence of clades LLII/III and LLIV, using terminal restriction fragment length polymorphism analyses, at depths above 40 m, where light levels are higher, within OMZ, and by Fig \@ref(fig:CladeProchloroPhotosynthDepthO2) showing PSII protein subunits annotated as derived from SS120 at all depths ranging from 20 to 200 m and all [O~2~] in an OMZ of the tropical North Pacific Ocean.
 SS120 grew under photoperiods longer than 4 h and showed increasing growth rate with increasing photoperiods, and so has the potential to thrive in deep